-Day(s) means calendar day(s), including Saturdays, Sundays and holidays, unless otherwise specified.
+Day(s) means calendar day(s), including Saturdays, Sundays, and holidays, unless otherwise specified.

-Director means the person appointed by the City to lead the department that is responsible for management of the City's NPDES MS4 Stormwater permit, and who is charged with certain duties and responsibilities by this article, or that person's duly authorized representative(s).
+Director means the person appointed by the County to lead the department that is responsible for management of the County's NPDES MS4 stormwater permit who is charged with certain duties and responsibilities by this Ordinance, or that person's duly authorized representative(s).

-Discharge or Discharged means the addition, release, or disposal of Non-Stormwater or any Pollutant, whether in solid, liquid, or gaseous form, either directly or indirectly to the Stormwater System or the Waters of the State.
+Discharge or Discharged means the addition, release, or disposal of Non-Stormwater or any pollutant, whether it is solid, liquid, or gaseous form, either directly or indirectly to the stormwater system or the Waters of the State.

-EPA means the United States Environmental Protection Agency or other duly authorized official of the Agency, including its successors.
+EPA means the United States Environmental Protection Agency or other duly authorized official of the agency.

-High PAH Pavement Product means a product, material or substance that contains greater than 0.1% (1000 ppm) PAH by weight and is intended for use on an asphalt or concrete surface.
-High

-PAH pavement product may contain coal tar, coal tar pitch volatiles, RT-12, refined tar, steam-cracked petroleum residues, heavy pyrolysis oil, steam-cracked asphalt, pyrolysis fuel oil, heavy fuel oil, ethylene tar, ethylene cracker residue, or a variation of those substances assigned the chemical abstracts service (CAS) numbers 65996-92-1, 65996-93-2, 65996-89-6, 8007-45-2, 64742-90-1, or 69013-21-4.
+High Polycyclic Aromatic Hydrocarbon (PAH) Pavement Product means a product, material or substance that contains greater than 0.1% (1000 ppm) PAH by weight and is intended for use on an asphalt or concrete surface.
+High PAH pavement products may contain, but are not limited to, coal tar, coal tar pitch volatiles, RT-12, refined tar, steam-cracked petroleum residues, heavy pyrolysis oil, steam-cracked asphalt, pyrolysis fuel oil, heavy fuel oil, ethylene tar, ethylene cracker residue, or a variation of those substances assigned the chemical abstracts service (CAS) numbers 65996-92-1, 65996-93-2, 65996-89-6, 8007-45-2, 64742-90-1, or 69013-21-4.

 Illicit Connection means any physical connection, actual or potential flow Discharge, or other condition that could allow Non-Stormwater or a Pollutant to enter the Stormwater System or the Waters of the State.
-Examples of Illicit Connection include, but are not limited to: Wastewater lines such as those from washing machines or sanitary sewers; and pipes, drains, hoses, ditches, troughs, etc. carrying Wastewater, Washwater or any other Non-Stormwater or Pollutant from a facility, dwelling, building, vehicle, operation, or property, except as allowed pursuant to Section 18-81 of this article.
+Examples of illicit connections include, but are not limited to: Wastewater lines such as those from washing machines or sanitary sewers; and pipes, drains, hoses, ditches, troughs, etc. carrying Wastewater, Washwater or any other Non-Stormwater or Pollutant from a facility, dwelling, building, vehicle, operation, or property, except as allowed pursuant to Section 5(a) of this Ordinance.

-Illicit Discharge means any Discharge not composed entirely of Stormwater that may directly or indirectly enter the Stormwater System or the Waters of the State, except as allowed pursuant to Section 18-81 of this article.
-Examples of Illicit Discharge include, but are not limited to: oil; grease; household and industrial chemical waste; sanitary sewage; Wastewater; paint; paint Washwater; garbage; yard waste; animal waste; food waste; cooking oil/grease, swimming pool/hot tub/spa water containing Pollutants; concrete; concrete equipment Washwater; commercial vehicle Washwater; heated water; soaps/detergents; sediment/silt or any other discarded or abandoned substances or waste materials.
+Illicit Discharge means any Discharge not composed entirely of Stormwater that may directly or indirectly enter the Stormwater System or the Waters of the State, except as allowed pursuant to Section 5(a) of this Ordinance.
+Examples of Illicit Discharge include, but are not limited to: oil, grease, household and industrial chemical waste; sanitary sewage; Wastewater; paint; paint Washwater; garbage; yard waste; animal waste; food waste; cooking oil/grease; swimming pool/hot tub/spa water containing Pollutants; concrete; concrete equipment Washwater; commercial vehicle Washwater; heated water; soaps/detergents; sediment/silt or any other discarded of abandoned substances or waste materials.